-This page features extensive information about car accident head injuries, settlements, and common questions and answers.
-If you have further questions about your case, you can contact an experienced personal injury attorney using the attorney finder on our website.
+This page features extensive information about car accident head injury settlements, concussion injuries and settlement values, and common questions and answers.
+If you have further questions about your case, you can contact an experienced personal injury attorney for a free consultation and head injury settlement estimate.

 Find out the maximum compensation you could receive.

 - How Much Is My Car Accident Settlement Worth?

 Overview of Head Injuries and Concussions

 A concussion is a type of traumatic brain injury.
 The Centers for Disease Control and Prevention (CDC) defines a traumatic brain injury (TBI) as “an injury that affects how the brain works.”
 A traumatic brain injury can be caused by a bump, blow, or jolt to the heard, or an object penetrating the brain.
 There are several categories of TBIs:

 Most traumatic brain injuries are considered mild TBIs or concussions.
 Mild TBIs are caused by a sudden blow or jolt to the head or an impact to the body that causes the head and brain to move.

 Some of the symptoms associated with a mild traumatic brain injury or concussion can include:

 - Dizziness or loss of balance